-Since an HF or an LF generator can be connected to the inputs, different cut-off frequencies must be provided depending on the operating mode in order to prevent possible interference (e.g. contact bounce).
+Definition of the type of input and setting of the cut-off frequency possible interference (e.g. contact bounce).
 With the setting of the input type to AUTO (default setting), these limits are determined directly and set by the EK-87.
 Differentiation is made according to the following conditions: